roshank-umar/saas-review-scrapper/README.md

 # saas-review-scrapper
 SaaS Product Review Scraper
-This Python script allows you to scrape product reviews from G2 and Capterra for a specific company and date range.
+This Python script allows you to scrape product reviews from G2 and Capterra  or 3rd Party (Review API) for a specific company and date range.
 The collected reviews are saved in a structured JSON format.

 🚀 Features
 Scrapes reviews from G2 or Capterra